Skip to content

 Colors

-• Accent: Used for UI accents like the status bar background
+• Accent: Used for UI accents (badges, indicators, focus glow).

-• Text: The color used for all text in the launcher
+• Text: The color used for body text in the launcher.

 Each color can be picked from a grid of 16 presets or entered as a hex value.